 (c) when attending before the Minister or an inspector in pursuance of such a requirement, make a statement or produce a document that is to his knowledge false or misleading in a material particular.

-Penalty: $10 000.
+Penalty: a fine of $10 000.

+[Section 117 amended by No. 42 of 2010 s.
+171.]

 118. Release of information

 (1) The Minister may, at any time, make available to another Minister of the Crown of the State or a Minister of the Crown of another State or to a Minister of State of the Commonwealth —